-(A) A two-year alternative superintendent or administrative specialist license valid for serving as a superintendent or administrative specialist, which shall be renewable one time, shall be issued at the request of the board of education of a city, educational service center, local, exempted village, joint-vocational school district, or the governing authority of a chartered nonpublic school to an individual who is deemed to be of good moral character and who evidences the following:
+(A) A two-year alternative superintendent or administrative specialist license is valid for serving as a superintendent or administrative specialist.
+This license shall be renewable one time.
+This license shall be issued at the request of the board of education of a city, educational service center, local, exempted village, joint-vocational school district, or the governing authority of a chartered nonpublic school, to an individual who is deemed to be of good moral character and who evidences the following:

-(1) Master's degree from an accredited university for the alternative superintendent license; bachelor's or master's degree from an accredited university for the administrative specialist;
+(1) A master's degree from an accredited university for the alternative superintendent license; a bachelor's or master's degree from an accredited university for the administrative specialist;

 (4) Five or more years of documented successful experience in teaching, administration, education, or management.

 (B) The employing school district shall provide a mentoring program for alternatively licensed superintendents or administrative specialists that includes the following: